apollo

 • Prepare your living area; small changes may reduce the risk of physical injury during a seizure.

-• Please pay attention to your overall health, as it can help reduce seizure activity.
+• Please pay attention to overall health, as it can help in reducing seizure activity.

 • Install an alarm or emergency device to get assistance during a seizure attack.